Skip to content

 NOTE

-In Gtk4 class you can also still use css-classes and in Gnome style-class.
+Besides class, you can also use css-classes in Gtk4 and style-class in Gnome.

 This component